Smile-SA/rating-operator/documentation/INSTALL.md

 **Longhorn** is recommanded for standard installation.

-Once you have your storage provider installed, please skip the other as having both will not bring any benefits.
+Once the storage provider is installed, if you do not intend on testing both, we recommand skipping to the next step.

 To modify the provider storageClass, follow the instructions in [configuration](/documentation/CONFIGURATION.md).

 #### *Longhorn*

 To install Longhorn, go through the following steps: